FAQs - Common implementation questions

 JavaScript Code Implementation:

-Include a script with a similar structure in your page.
+Include this script with a similar structure in your theme files.
 This script will handle fetching and displaying the social count for each product tile.

 <script defer>